globalbiodata/inventory_2022/config/README.md

 ## `.pylintrc`

 Since the test suite includes linting of all Python files with pylint, this configuration file informs pylint about what rules to follow during linting.
 This helps ensure a consistent testing environment across machines.

-## `config.yml`

-This YAML file contains the majority of the configurations used in the Snakemake pipelines, such as directories and some model training configurations.
-Changes can be made to this file to alter the parameters used by the Snakemake pipelines.

 ## `environment.yml`